The Terrorism Trap: How the War on Terror Escalates Violence in America’s Partner States

 Drawing on extensive primary sources—including newly declassified documents, dozens of in-depth interviews with leading government officials in the United States and abroad, and statistical analysis—The Terrorism Trap is a groundbreaking analysis of why counterterrorism has backfired.

-“A brilliant, yet painful, reminder of the Law of Unintended Consequences.
+“A brilliant, yet painful, reminder of the law of unintended consequences.
 In The Terrorism Trap, Harrison Akins uses fascinating case studies supported by indisputable data to argue compellingly that well-intentioned, sometimes heroic, efforts to combat terrorism in the world’s ungoverned spaces actually make the problem worse.
 The threats won’t disappear, so understanding the challenge and finding a way ahead is more important than ever.”
-General Stanley McChrystal, CEO and Chairman of McChrystal Group
+General Stanley McChrystal, former commander of U.S. and NATO forces in Afghanistan and former commander of Joint Special Operations Command

 “Akins addresses the important and little understood interaction between relatively weak postcolonial states and the US military.
 He demonstrates how attempts to impose military solutions upon the periphery of these relatively weak postcolonial states with American help, led to an evolving pattern of escalating domestic terror and counter-terror violence.”
 David Martin Jones, co-author of The Political Impossibility of Modern Counter-Insurgency